aleris/category-colors/readme.md

 Initially forked from https://github.com/ilikescience/category-colors/ and rewritten in Typescript with a React UI.

-The generator is available online at .
+The generator is available online at: https://aleris.github.io/category-colors/.

 ## Running